No2Ross/TrAGEDy/README.md

 The scripts contain the variable workingDirPath.
 Please put the path to the Zenodo folder to ensure smooth running of the scripts.

+The PHATE seed has been set to 1 in all the scripts, however we've noticed that the results can still change between users.
+We have included the PHATE space objects in the Zenodo, incase the PHATE space for the datasets cannot be replicated.